cabooster/DeepCAD/DeepCAD_Fiji/DeepCAD_Fiji_plugin/README.md

 ### Logs
 - 0.3.6 - 2020-11-17

-  Fixed an exception for displaying language.
+  Fixed an exception for language display.

 - 0.3.0 - 2020-11-17